zhangmingqi666/medical-rib/README.md

 **Refed (Rib Extaction and Fracture Detection Model)** by [Youyou Jiang](jiangyy5318@gmail.com) and [Shiye Lei](leishiye@gmail.com).
 Our model has a great performance on **extracting ribs** and **detecting fracture** from CT images.
 The model is based on python 3.6.

-Refed is consist by two module: **rib extraction module** and **fracture detection module**. *Fiist*, we design algorithm based on computer vision for extracting ribs from CT image. *Second*, we design DNN based on [faster-rcnn](https://github.com/endernewton/tf-faster-rcnn) for detecting fracture location with these ribs.
+Refed is consist by two module: **rib extraction module** and **fracture detection module**. *First*, we design algorithm based on computer vision for extracting ribs from CT image. *Second*, we design DNN based on [faster-rcnn](https://github.com/endernewton/tf-faster-rcnn) for detecting fracture location with these ribs.

 ### Performance
 ---